Chapter 7: Leaf-Spine Fabric¶

 Multi-Protocol Label Switching.
 Computer Networks: A Systems Approach, 2020.

 When applied to a leaf-spine fabric, there are always two segments involved: leaf-to-spine and spine-to-leaf.
-Trellis programs the switches to match labeled or unlabeled packets, and to push or pop MPLS labels as needed.
-Figure 38 illustrates how SR works in Trellis using a simple configuration that forwards traffic between a pair of hosts: 10.0.1.1 and 10.0.2.1.
-In this example, the servers connected to Leaf 1 are on subnet 10.0.1/24, the servers connected to Leaf 2 are on subnet 10.0.2/24, and each of the switches have an assigned MPLS id: 101, 103, 102, and 104.
+SD-Fabric programs the switches to match labeled or unlabeled packets and push or pop MPLS labels as needed.
+Figure 40 illustrates how SR works in SD-Fabric using a simple configuration that forwards traffic between a pair of hosts: 10.0.1.1 and 10.0.2.1.
+In this example, the servers connected to Leaf 1 are on subnet 10.0.1/24, the servers connected to Leaf 2 are on subnet 10.0.2/24, and each of the switches has an assigned MPLS id: 101, 103, 102, and 104.

 What you should take away from this example is that SR is highly stylized.
-For a given combination of leaf and spine switches, Trellis first assigns all identifiers, with each rack configured to share an IP prefix and be on the same VLAN.
-Trellis then pre-computes the possible paths and installs the corresponding match/action rules in the underlying switches.
+For a given combination of leaf and spine switches, SD-Fabric first assigns all identifiers, with each rack configured to share an IP prefix and be on the same VLAN.
+SD-Fabric then pre-computes the possible paths and installs the corresponding match/action rules in the underlying switches.
 The complexity having to do with balancing load across multiple paths is delegated to ECMP, which is similarly unaware of any end-to-end paths.
-From an implementation perspective, the Trellis control application that implements SR passes these match/action rules to ONOS, which in turn installs them on the underlying switches.
-Trellis also maintains its own Atomix map to manage the set of ECMP groups connecting leaf and spine switches.
+From an implementation perspective, the SD-Fabric control application that implements SR passes these match/action rules to ONOS, which in turn installs them on the underlying switches.
+SD-Fabric also maintains its own Atomix map to manage the set of ECMP groups connecting leaf and spine switches.

-In addition to Segment Routing, which establishes data paths between leaf switches, Trellis also takes advantage of the Route and Mcast services introduced in Chapter 6.
-They determine which of the leaf-spine switches serve each IP prefix, and where to find all the hosts connected to each multicast group, respectively.
+In addition to Segment Routing, which establishes data paths between leaf switches, SD-Fabric also takes advantage of the Route and Mcast services introduced in Chapter 6.
+They determine which of the leaf-spine switches serve each IP prefix and where to find all the hosts connected to each multicast group, respectively.

-Trellis does not run distributed protocols like OSPF to learn about routes or PIM to construct multicast trees.
-Instead, it computes the right answers based on global information, and then pushes these mappings to the Route and Mcast services.
-This is straightforward to do because Trellis imposes the simplifying constraint that each rack corresponds to exactly one IP subnet.
+SD-Fabric does not run distributed protocols like OSPF to learn about routes or PIM to construct multicast trees.
+Instead, it computes the right answers based on global information and then pushes these mappings to the Route and Mcast services.
+This is straightforward to do because SD-Fabric imposes the simplifying constraint that each rack corresponds to exactly one IP subnet.

 onos> routes